ClimenteA/progsite/README.md

 Landing page + Appointments in one website!
 Super useful for "brick and mortar" business that need to have an online presence and an appointment scheduler.
 Free to use!

 Contact me if you need help with this at [softgata.com](https://softgata.com/).
+Please note this is at beta stage.

 Features:
 - update landing page template with your text, images and external links;